morse-simulator/morse/doc/morse/user/builder.rst

 Adding modifiers
 ----------------

-Sensors or actuators data can be modifier by assigning modifiers to them.
+Sensors' or actuators' data can be modified by assigning modifiers to them.
 Modifiers are used to either make some convenient conversions, for instance when you need to export data related to another frame than the Blender one (see the :doc:`UTM <modifiers/utm>` or :doc:`NED <modifiers/ned>` modifiers),